 Saturday, July 25, 2020

 In today’s increasingly competitive global market, high production efficiency is essential for producers to grow their economic return.

 Thursday, August 1, 2019

 Successful growers know the importance of irrigation uniformity in maximizing these inputs for yield and grade.
 At the same time, rising energy costs are a continuing challenge.

+Our devices have endless customization options, which means they can be tailored to your particular GeoCropical® profile with ease.
+We have a full line of sprinklers that are fine-tuned for specific climates, soils, terrains, crop rotations, and water qualities.
 The following crops thrive with mechanized irrigation: corn, potatoes, sugarbeets, sugarcane, soybeans, hay, forage, and more.
 If you happen to grow something else, though, give us a call to discuss your unique needs.
 At Nelson Irrigation, we’re always up for a new challenge!

 The YouTube channel Smart Every Day has recently published a great video on center pivots.
 In depth look at how a center pivot is assembled and the basic concept about irrigating in a circle.
 See it here